eckinger/uchomp/server/README.md

 ### Frontend + Backend: Ben

+- Designed frontend mockups
 - Scaffolded routing for the frontend
 - Setup docker configuration
 - Migrated backend code into SQL stored procedures and functions
 - Architected the infrastructure of the frontend and backend (refactoring, naming conventions, general architecture)

+### Frontend + (a tiny bit of) Backend : Mai

+- Overall responsible for all client/src code
+- Designed frontend mockups
+- Built React pages and components
+- Set up frontend service layer for API integration with the backend
+- Added GET /orders endpoint to backend